spujol/slicer.org/README.md

 Every 5 minutes, the branch [slicer-org](https://github.com/Slicer/slicer.org/tree/slicer-org) is automatically pulled into the live site.
 There is no need to connect to the server in order to make changes.

-Each time the sources of the static site organized in the [master](https://github.com/Slicer/slicer.org/tree/master) are updated, the branch `slicer-org` is then automatically updated using the GitHub Action workflow described in [.github/workflows/build-website.yml](.github/workflows/build-website.yml).
+Each time the sources of the static site organized in the [main](https://github.com/Slicer/slicer.org/tree/main) branch are updated, the branch `slicer-org` is then automatically updated using the GitHub Action workflow described in [.github/workflows/build-website.yml](.github/workflows/build-website.yml).

 ## Pull Request preview